Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: The black hole metric and wave equations

-Because of the above isospectrality, we will study quasinormal modes for only one of the pair of the effective potentials, $V_{+}(r)$, because the WKB method is usually more accurate in this case.
+Because of {this} isospectrality, we will study quasinormal modes for only one of the pair of the effective potentials, $V_{+}(r)$, because the WKB method is usually more accurate in this case.